-What does gratitude mean?
+What does practicing gratitude mean?

 Gratitude is simply being aware of what you have and what is going well in your experience.
+It is a practice that has been studied extensively by psychologists like Robert Emmons, who has shown that gratitude positively impacts our mental health and enhances our overall emotional well-being.

-3 ways gratitude will transform your life
+3 ways practicing gratitude will transform your life

-Here's 3 ways gratitude works to transform your life in a short amount of time.
+Here are three ways gratitude works to transform your life in a short amount of time.

 1. You notice what you do have